open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.0-SNAPSHOT/connectors/dashboard/superset/yaml.md

 **provider**: Choose between `db`(default) or `ldap` mode of Authentication provider for the Superset service.
 This parameter is used internally to connect to Superset's REST API.

+**verifySSL**:
+Client SSL verification.
+Make sure to configure the SSLConfig if enabled.
+Possible values:
+- `validate`: Validate the certificate using the public certificate (recommended).
+- `ignore`: Ignore the certification validation (not recommended for production).
+- `no-ssl`: SSL validation is not needed.

+**certificatePath**: CA certificate path in the instance where the ingestion run.
+E.g., `/path/to/public.cert`.
+Will be used if Verify SSL is set to `validate`.

 {% /codeInfo %}

 {% codeInfo srNumber=2 %}